cindyzhangxy/Joint_GeneSet_Enrichment_Analysis/GradientBoostingDecisionTree/FeatureEngineering/README.md

 Both `feature_pruned_subject_removed.ipynb` and `feature_pruned_withNA.ipynb` employ genetically determined ancestry PCs as features.
 These PCs are extrapolated from the renowned 1000 Genomes Project.

-### ADMIXTURE-based Population Estimation

-The notebook titled `feature_pruned_subject_removed_pop.ipynb` incorporates ADMIXTURE, a potent software tool tailored for maximum likelihood estimation of individual ancestries derived from multilocus SNP genotype datasets.
-Not only is ADMIXTURE expedient, surpassing tools like STRUCTURE in speed, but it also adheres to an identical statistical model.
-Delve deeper into ADMIXTURE's capabilities [here](https://dalexander.github.io/admixture/).

 ## PCA Generation and Visualization